jakeepia/-HR-Employee-Analysis/README.md

 ## Data Analysis and Visualization
 ![](Images/dashboard.JPG)

-## Potential recommendations and insights
+## Potential Recommendations and Insights
 1. *Gender Diversity Initiatives*:
    - *Observation*: The workforce is predominantly male (71%) with females making up 29%.
    - *Recommendation*: Implement strategies to promote gender diversity and balance, especially in departments with low female representation.
 Consider targeted recruitment and inclusion programs to attract and retain more female employees.